Pressio/SHAW/docs/content/demos/rank1fommulti.rst

 #############################

 :breadcrumb: {filename}/rank1fommulti.rst
-:summary: Multi-forcing with rank-1
+:summary: This demo shows how to simulate multiple trajectories using the rank-1 formulation.
 :date: 2021-02-12 11:00

 .. container::

-   This demo shows step-by-step how to create and run a simulation for multiple forcings using the rank-1 version.
-   We demonstrate how one can edit the input file to

    Here we assume you already followed the `step-by-step guide <{filename}/build/kokkos_host_serial.rst>`_ to build the code and used ``MYWORKDIR`` as the working directory for that procedure, so that ``${MYWORKDIR}/build`` contains all the executables.

+|

 `1.
 Prepare environment`_
 =========================